Find minimum of unconstrained multivariable function using derivative-free method

 Function Arguments contains

-general descriptions of arguments passed into fminsearch
+general descriptions of arguments passed into fminsearch.

-This section provides function-specific details for fun
+This section provides function-specific details for fun, options,

-and problem
+and problem:

 | The function to be